CUPUM/aipithet/README.md

 # Aipithet

-Aipithet is a second take on the labeling platform.
+Aipithet is a second take on the AI-EDI labeling platform.

 ## Getting Started